DFE-Digital/govuk-dotnet-boilerplate/README.md

 This should have installed the template locally.

 * Create a folder for your new solution and cd into it (the template will use it as project name)
-* Run dotnet new ca-sln to create a new project
+* Run dotnet new dfeca-sln to create a new project
 * Navigate to src/WebUI and launch the project using dotnet run

 (For reference: https://medium.com/@stoyanshopov032/create-dotnet-new-template-with-multiple-projects-5df240ed81b4)